BlameTroi/aoc-solutions/README.md

 * `break` and `continue` are available in loops, `exit` is available for early exit from procedures and functions, but I steadfastly refuse to use `result`.
 * boolean evaluation short circuiting is disabled as it's non-standard in a way that is visible in the code.

+### Fortran

+About half way through the 2022 and 2023 I decided to switch to Fortran.
+I've been meaning give Fortran a try for a while and after seeing enough of the present state of the compilers and standards I feel they are superior to Pascal for my needs.
+I still love Pascal, but the direction of Delphi and Lazarus is heavy objects and forms based.
+I'm more comfortable at lower levels.

+The general approach is the same as with Pascal, but given the strong standards support I don't have to add cruft to get the language in what I consider proper shape.

+#### Compilers

+There are two compilers I am alternating between: gfortran 13.2 and lfortran. lfortran is still in a pre-beta state but as gfortran and lldb on MacOs don't work without jumping through hoops, I expect to use lfortran if I have to use a debugger.

+#### Editor/IDE

+I have relented and am using the fortran language module with lsp support enabled in Doom Emacs.
+I still find intellisense and autocompletion to be flow breaking, but they can be turned off or switched to 'on demand' once I am more familiar with the language.

 ## Licensing and copyright